HarperDB/documentation/docs/README.md

 harperdb
 ```

 You can now use as HarperDB as a standalone database.
-You can also create a cloud instance (see below), which is an extremely quick and easy way to get started.
+You can also create a cloud instance (see below), which is also an easy way to get started.

 #### Developing Database Applications with HarperDB